PrestaShopCorp/partner-devtools.prestashop.com/docs/2-saas-app/README.md

 The `PsAccount` front component is loaded by the CDN in the smarty template.

 ::: warning Use the CDN
-CDN is the proper way to implement a recurring billing module, you should use only the npm dependency as a fallback in case the CDN doesn't work properly
+CDN is the proper way to implement a SaaS App, you should use only the npm dependency as a fallback in case the CDN doesn't work properly
 :::

 ```html